Zachary Taylor: Election of 1848

 In February 1848, Taylor again announced that he would not accept either party's presidential nomination.
 His reluctance to identify himself as a Whig nearly cost him the party's presidential nomination, but Senator John J. Crittenden of Kentucky and other supporters finally convinced Taylor to declare himself a Whig.
 Though Clay retained a strong following among the Whigs, Whig leaders like William H. Seward and Abraham Lincoln were eager to support a war hero who could replicate the success of the party's only other successful presidential candidate, William Henry Harrison.

 At the 1848 Whig National Convention, Taylor defeated Clay and Winfield Scott for the presidential nomination.
 For its vice-presidential nominee the convention chose Millard Fillmore, a prominent New York Whig who had chaired the House Ways and Means Committee and been a contender for the vice-presidential nominee in the 1844 election.
 Fillmore's selection was largely an attempt at reconciliation with northern Whigs, who were furious at the nomination of a slave-owning southerner; no faction of the party was satisfied with the final ticket.
 It was initially unclear whether Taylor would accept the nomination because he did not respond to the letters notifying him of the convention's outcome, because he had instructed his local post office not to deliver his mail to avoid postage fees.
 Taylor continued to minimize his role in the campaign, preferring not to directly meet with voters or correspond about his political views.
 He did little active campaigning, and may not have voted.
 His campaign was skillfully directed by Crittenden and bolstered by a late endorsement from Senator Daniel Webster of Massachusetts.

 Democrats were even less unified than the Whigs, as former Democratic President Martin Van Buren broke from the party and led the anti-slavery Free Soil Party's ticket.
 Van Buren won the support of many Democrats and Whigs who opposed the extension of slavery into the territories, but he took more votes from Democratic nominee Lewis Cass in the crucial state of New York.

 Nationally, Taylor defeated Cass and Van Buren, taking 163 of the 290 electoral votes.
 In the popular vote, he took 47.3%, to Cass's 42.5% and Van Buren's 10.1%.
-Taylor was the last Whig to be elected president and the last person elected to the presidency from neither the Democratic Party nor the Republican Party, as well as the last Southerner to win a presidential election until Woodrow Wilson's election in 1912.

 Taylor ignored the Whig platform, as historian Michael F. Holt explains: